Matt LeBlanc: 1987–1994: Early career

 LeBlanc first appeared in a 1987 Heinz Tomato Ketchup commercial.
 In 1988, he starred in the television drama TV 101 for one season.
 In 1991, he had a recurring role on the hit Fox sitcom Married... with Children.
 He played Vinnie Verducci, a family friend of protagonist Al Bundy (Ed O'Neill) who briefly dates his daughter, Kelly (Christina Applegate).
 He also guest-starred in the first season of Red Shoe Diaries.
-LeBlanc went on to star in two short-lived Married... with Children spin-offs: Top of the Heap (1991) and Vinnie & Bobby (1992).
+LeBlanc starred in two short-lived Married... with Children spin-offs: Top of the Heap (1991) and Vinnie & Bobby (1992).

-He appeared in two Bon Jovi music videos: "Miracle," from the Young Guns II soundtrack in 1990, and "Say It Isn't So" in 2000.
-He also appeared in videos for Alanis Morissette's single "Walk Away," and Bob Seger's "Night Moves".
+He appeared in two Bon Jovi music videos: "Miracle", from the Young Guns II soundtrack in 1990, and "Say It Isn't So" in 2000.
+He also appeared in videos for Alanis Morissette's single "Walk Away", Tom Petty & The Heartbreakers's "Into The Great Wide Open" and Bob Seger's "Night Moves".

-1994–2004: Friends
+1994–2006: Friends, Joey and film roles

-LeBlanc found success as the dimwitted but lovable Joey Tribbiani on Friends; he played this character for 12 years — 10 seasons of Friends and two seasons of Joey.
-Friends was wildly successful, and LeBlanc (along with co-stars Jennifer Aniston, Courteney Cox-Arquette, Lisa Kudrow, Matthew Perry, and David Schwimmer) gained wide recognition among viewers.
+LeBlanc found success as the dimwitted but lovable Joey Tribbiani on Friends; he played this character for 12 years—10 seasons of Friends and two seasons of Joey.
+Friends was wildly successful, and LeBlanc (along with co-stars Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matthew Perry, and David Schwimmer) gained wide recognition among viewers.
 This ensemble situation comedy became a major hit for NBC, airing on Thursday nights for ten years.

 For his performance, LeBlanc received three Primetime Emmy Award nominations, three Golden Globe award nominations, and one Screen Actors Guild Award nomination.
 During this time he also appeared in the films Lookin' Italian (1994), Ed (1996), Lost in Space (1998), Charlie's Angels (2000), and its sequel, Charlie's Angels: Full Throttle (2003).

-2006–2011: Hiatus

-Following the cancellation of Joey, Matt LeBlanc announced that he would be taking a one-year hiatus from acting on television, which eventually turned into five years.
+Following the cancellation of Joey, LeBlanc announced that he would be taking a one-year hiatus from acting on television, which eventually turned into five years.